songyi-98/Kindom/README.md

 It was initially intended to include Espresso framework for the UI test.
 However, due to the large amount of data that is fetched from the Internet (e.g. weather, PSI data) and Firebase (e.g. Help Me posts, chats), it was extremely difficult to write a large-scale test for the UI test.
 Instead manual UI testing is done instead.

-## Testing
+## 7 - Testing

 Testing has been done to ensure functionalities work correctly.
-The following scenarios have been tested:
+The following types of tests have been conducted:

-* Registering an account
-* Swiping through the notice images in the Home page
-* Viewing only posts from neighbours in the same RC as the current users and chatting with them
-* Adding / Editing / Deleting Help Me! requests
-* Viewing the list of chat messages
-* Input validation (any incorrect inputs will prompt an alert dialogs for users to fix them)

 **Local unit tests**

 Local unit tests have been written to validate the CalendarHandler java class and the input of password.
+These tests are found in the test branch in GitHub.

 This is important as the CalendarHandler java class is extensively used to handle the date and time logic of Help Me posts.
 Any wrong date and time will have a knock on effect on the display of accurate Help Me posts being displayed to other users.
 This also forces users to renew their expired Help Me posts.

-**Manual UI tests**
+**Manual UI tests (Cognitive walkthrough)**

-Manual UI tests are conducted to ensure that data fetched from the Internet and Firebase shows up accurately in the app.
+Manual UI tests through the use of cognitive walkthroughs are conducted to ensure that data fetched from the Internet and Firebase shows up accurately in the app.

+The following scenarios as a user have been tested:

+* Registering an account
+* Viewing own profile
+* Viewing weather and PSI data in the Home page
+* Swiping through the news images in the Home page
+* Viewing only posts from neighbours in the same RC as the current users and chatting with them
+* Offering help to other users' Help Me posts
+* Adding / Editing / Deleting Help Me! posts
+* Viewing offers from other users for own Help Me post
+* Reporting other users' inappropriate Help Me posts
+* Viewing the list of chat messages
+* Chatting with another user
+* Input validation (any incorrect inputs will prompt an alert dialogs for users to fix them)

+The following *additional* scenarios as an admin have been tested:

+* Adding / Deleting news images in the Home page
+* Managing reported Help Me posts

-**User Acceptance Testing**
+**User Acceptance Test**

 We have tested the app with our friends and family members who gave us feedback on visual UI changes and bugs that need to be fixed.

+## 8 - Security

+The app uses Firebase Authentication to only allow authenticated users to use the app.
+Security rules have been defined within Firebase Database to ensure user's data is protected.
+The read and write values to different locations in the database are only set to authenticated users.

+Three APIs have been used where all come from government agencies.
+The weather and PSI API originates from Data.gov.sg while the postal code query API comes from URA OneMap.

-## Bugs
+## 9 - Bugs

 There is currently no known bugs that we know of.
-However, if you encounter a bug, please do tell us in the peer evaluation!
+However, if you encounter a bug, please do open an issue on GitHub!